🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Photorealistic medium shot of a stack of minimalist black-wrapped gifts under a tree and on a console: matte black or black kraft paper, ribbons in velvet/grosgrain/twine in black, ivory, and metallics; simple cream or gold tags with handwritten names; each package accented with a cedar sprig or tiny black bauble; clean, editorial styling with warm ambient light; no people

 Turn your gifts into decor.
-A stack of black-wrapped presents under the tree or on a consolecreates a simple, modern look that still feels seasonal.
+A stack of black-wrapped presents under the tree or on a console creates a simple, modern look that still feels seasonal.

 Wrap like a pro